-Acute pain serves an important biological function, as it warns of the potential for, or extent of, injury.
-A host of protective reflexes (e.g., withdrawal of a damaged limb, muscle spasm, autonomic responses) often accompany it.
-Acute pain might be mild and last just a moment, or it might be severe and more prolonged.
-Acute pain, by definition, does not last longer than six months and it resolves when the underlying cause of pain has been treated or has healed.
-An accurate assessment of acute pain should be performed when a patient presents with pain to the healthcare setting.
-A solid understanding of the person and the etiology of the pain are essential for the development of an effective and appropriate short-term pain management plan.
+9 Acute pain serves an important biological function, as it warns of the potential for, or extent of, injury.
+A host of protective reflexes (e.g., withdrawal of a 10 damaged limb, muscle spasm, autonomic responses) often accompany it.
+Acute 11 pain might be mild and last just a moment, or it might be severe and more 12 prolonged.
+Acute pain, by definition, does not last longer than six months and it 13 resolves when the underlying cause of pain has been treated or has healed.
+An 14 accurate assessment of acute pain should be performed when a patient presents 15 with pain to the healthcare setting.
+A solid understanding of the person and the 16 etiology of the pain are essential for the development of an effective and 17 appropriate short-term pain management plan.
+18

-Recommendations For Primary Care
+20 Recommendations For Primary Care

-- Develop an office policy for opioid prescribing and have this clearly posted and available for patients. - Perform a thorough history and physical at the onset. - Acute pain patients should be frequently evaluated for physical, functional and psychosocial improvement, with adjustments to treatment as needed.
-It is almost always contraindicated to include refills on opioid prescriptions for acute pain. - Educate your patients about pain and analgesia.
+- Develop an office policy for opioid prescribing and have this clearly posted and available for patients. - Perform a thorough history and physical at the onset.

+Acute pain patients should be frequently evaluated for physical, functional and psychosocial improvement, with adjustments to treatment as needed.
+It is almost always contraindicated to include refills on opioid prescriptions for acute pain.

+- Educate your patients about pain and analgesia.
 Explain the underlying diagnosis causing the pain, the natural history of the condition, and how your patient can help the healing process. - If medically possible, exhaust non-opioid medications and collaborate with other professionals, including physical therapists and pain specialists.
+Consider nontraditional therapies such as acupuncture and massage therapy.
-Consider nontraditional therapies such as acupuncture and massage therapy. - Opioids are often not required for acute pain.
-If you feel a brief course of opioids are indicated and appropriate, be thoughtful and thorough in your discussions and practice. - Always prescribe a complete pain management program when an opioid is used to treat acute pain: - utilize NSAIDS - develop and recommend specific exercises - utilize other modalities (e.g. heat, ice, massage, topical medications) - Prescribe opioids intentionally.
-With the first opioid prescription, set patient responsibilities and the expectation that opioids will be discontinued when the pain problem has resolved or is not responding to what you are doing.

-- Write the taper on the prescription (e.g. 1 po every 6 hours for 3 days, 1 po every 8-12 hr for 3 days, 1 po every 24 hr for 3 days, stop). - Do not prescribe long-acting or controlled-release opioids (e.g., longacting oxycodone and oxymorphone, fentanyl patches, long-acting hydromorphone and morphine or methadone) for acute pain. - Consider performing risk stratification, urine drug monitoring and have a low threshold for accessing and monitoring the NCCSRS at the onset of pain care. - Give clear instructions to take opiates only as prescribed, not more frequently or in greater quantities.
-Educate your patients about the risks of taking opioid analgesics, including, but not limited to: overdose that can slow or stop their breathing and even lead to death; fractures from falls, especially in patients aged 60 years and older; drowsiness leading to injury, especially when driving or operating heavy or dangerous equipment; and tolerance and addiction.
-Educate your patients about acute pain tell them it is likely that their acute pain will diminish and resolve, and tell them that prolonged (several weeks of) scheduled opioids may actually impair their ability to fully recover. - Patients should be advised to avoid medications that are not part of their treatment plan because they may worsen the side effects and increase the risk of overdose from opiates. - Prepare patients that it may be difficult to taper off opioids, particularly from higher dose regimens, even when they are eager to do so. - Consider referrals and consultations with a pain specialist if the patient is not responding to your treatment plan.
-You may want to do this early in the course of treatment if the patient does not respond to standard first line medications and before you prescribe narcotics.
-Pain specialists may offer procedures or other interventions that will help your patient improve and avoid unnecessary opiate use.
+- Opioids are often not required for acute pain.
+If you feel a brief course of 1 opioids are indicated and appropriate, be thoughtful and thorough in your 2 discussions and practice.
+3 4 • Always prescribe a complete pain management program when an opioid is used to treat acute pain: 5 - utilize NSAIDS 6 - develop and recommend specific exercises 7 - utilize other modalities (e.g. heat, ice, massage, topical medications) 8 9 • Prescribe opioids intentionally.
+With the first opioid prescription, set 10 patient responsibilities and the expectation that opioids will be 11 discontinued when the pain problem has resolved or is not responding to 12 what you are doing.
+13 • Write the taper on the prescription (e.g. 1 po every 6 hours for 3 days, 1 14 po every 8-12 hr for 3 days, 1 po every 24 hr for 3 days, stop).
+15 16 • Do not prescribe long-acting or controlled-release opioids (e.g., longacting oxycodone and oxymorphone, fentanyl patches, long-acting 17 hydromorphone and morphine or methadone) for acute pain.
+18 19 20 • Consider performing risk stratification, urine drug monitoring and have a low threshold for accessing and monitoring the NCCSRS at the onset of 21 pain care.
+22 23 • Give clear instructions to take opiates only as prescribed, not more 24 frequently or in greater quantities.
+Educate your patients about the risks 25 of taking opioid analgesics, including, but not limited to: overdose that 26 can slow or stop their breathing and even lead to death; fractures from 27 falls, especially in patients aged 60 years and older; drowsiness leading 28 to injury, especially when driving or operating heavy or dangerous 29 equipment; and tolerance and addiction.
+Educate your patients about 30 acute pain - tell them it is likely that their acute pain will diminish and 31 resolve, and tell them that prolonged (several weeks of) scheduled 32 opioids may actually impair their ability to fully recover.
+33 - 34